cgx-avenue/notes/90_谋生求职/Siemens/FY25/GIS-Upgrade-notes.md

 	"settings" -> open windows to add sequence
 	"dangerous position" -> sign
 	everything in "mm" unit
-4. "Z, X, Y, Tilt, Rotation, Century?" -> for a position.
+4. "Z, X, Tilt, Rotation, Century?" -> for a position.
 	"Century?" position type in German
 5. "Measurement Preset": not must to have
 6. "Auto-scaling & Contrast": usually not modify